simon-ohara/articles/create-chromiumos-usb-using-osx.md

 In this example `<<image-destination>>` is `disk2`

-Install onto USB drive
+Use the `dd` command to install the image onto the flash drive. **WARNING** this will erase all existing data on the targetted volume - in this case the entire flash drive.
 `sudo dd if=<<image-file>>.img of=/dev/<<image-destination>>`

 This may take some time depending on the spec of you Mac.
-Mine took arounf 50/60mins to complete.
+Mine took around 50/60mins to complete.